-While some characteristics are clear to all pet owners, there are others that you will never comprehend no matter how hard you try.
+While some characteristics are clear to all pet owners, others you will never comprehend, no matter how hard you try.

 Why does my dog groan?

-Your dog’s grunts and groans could indicate that it is exciting, wants the attention.
-It can also mean that it’s unwell or injured, is alerting you, is protecting resources, or is truly violent.
+Your dog’s grunts and groans indicate that it is excited and wants the attention.
+It can also mean it’s unwell or injured, alerting you, protecting resources, or is genuinely violent.
 Also, sometimes, illness and sickness can hook your dog to the issue of groaning.

 Let’s go over a few possible causes and what you may do about them.

 What Does It Mean To Groan?